Folk dances of Sindh: Sheedi folk dances

+Thari folk dances

+The Thari people have their own folk dances, including dandio, a dance performed using sticks; charuri, a folk dance performed in a circle using metal pots; and matiku.

-Mor Nāch: meaning "Peacock dance", it is performed by men and women dressed in a peacock costume of 1300 feathers and apply full make-up and jewelry.
+The Mor Nāch, meaning "peacock dance", is performed by men and women dressed in a peacock costume made up of 1300 feathers and full make-up and jewelry.
 The dance usually imitates the peacock, and is performed at festivals, events and cultural shows.
-Master Ghulam Hussain is the pioneer of Mor dance, and is known to give recognition to Mor dance all over Pakistan.
+Master Ghulam Hussain is the pioneer of the Mor dance, and spread recognition of the Mor dance all over Pakistan.

+Other regional folk dances

+Muhana Dance: a folk dance performed by Mohana fishermen and fisherwomen.

+Matkaywaro Nāch: a folk dance performed in Thatta, in which group of men stack matkas, or one matka balanced on a stick, on their heads.

+Rasudo: a dance which originated in Nangarparkar, performed while singing folk rasuda songs.